 It is a term so complex, so multi-faceted that it cannot be reduced or simplified in one short article.
 There is no single panacea, no easy to install software program or bullet-pointed Keynote offering a solution.
 If you are serious about promoting positive reform in your own workplace, I suggest you take the small moment to read it all; from top to toe.

-And whilst in my own research I have come across articles that promise to give you the answers in this very structured way, I have found them all dangerously reductive and problematic (more on this later).
+And whilst in my own research I have come across articles that promise to give you the answers in this, I have found them all dangerously reductive (more on this later).

-Embracing and supporting neurodiversity in your workplace will take time, take openness and careful change; it will undoubtedly benefit you and your employers, but it will require conscious and rigorous effort.
+Embracing and supporting neurodiversity in your workplace will take time, take openness and conscious effort, but will bring undoubted benefit to your employers.

 Like a two-part Tarantino film or sandwich cut in half by mum, I think things are better understood in twos.